tvheadend/tvheadend/docs/class/access_entry.md

 ####Example

-This is an example of a very limited user account entry.
+This is an example of a limited user account entry.

 !['Access Entry Example'](static/img/doc/accessentriesnewuser.png)

-If you would like to allow anonymous access to your Tvheadend server you may set-up an anonymous account by entering an asterisk `*` in the username field. **WARNING: All access rights given to an anonymous account also apply to subsequent accounts.**

-**Don't forget** to also create a password entry for the user in the *[Passwords](class/passwd)* tab!
+Remember to also create a password entry for the user in the *[Passwords](class/passwd)* tab!

 **Tips**: